flexibledatageneration/HYDRA/README.md

 # HYDRA

+#### This is the official repository of the paper "Flexible Generation of Preference Data for Recommendation Analysis" accepted at KDD 2025
 HyDRA is a novel model for generating realistic and flexible synthetic preference data—crucial for simulating and analyzing recommendation systems in controlled environments.
 Building effective recommender systems requires high-quality synthetic data that mirrors real-world user behavior.